 2011; and then in two years of concentrated

 touring and festival appearances.

 In 2013 Ray "Chopper" Cooper left Oysterband to pursue a

 solo career, and that marked the end of an era.
 Undaunted,

-the band are currently writing and recording a 13th studio
+the band promptly wrote and recorded a 13th studio album,

 Diamonds On The Water, released in February

 The ideas seem to just keep on coming.
 As